 Please talk about Mongolia, some readers probably won’t invest there.
 What do you tell investors, shareholders, prospective investors — about Mongolia country risk?

 At the time I joined Kincora in 2012, Mongolia was the fastest growing economy in the world.
 This was driven by the first phase emergence of delivering previously untapped resources to international markets.

-This emergence meant that at the time it was almost mandatory for coal & copper Majors to be seeking entry into the southern Gobi regions, with product trucked to the world’s largest consumer of both commodities.
-We are 5 Prime Ministers, 2 governments, a number of high profile disputes and reversals to unfavorable investment laws later, but the rocks and big picture potential remain unchanged.
+This emergence meant that at the time it was almost mandatory for coal & copper Majors to seek entry into the southern Gobi regions, with product trucked to the world’s largest consumer of both commodities.
+We are five Prime Ministers, two governments, a number of high profile disputes and reversals to unfavorable investment laws later, but the rocks and big picture potential remain unchanged.

 Given the team and operational track record we have at Kincora Copper [TSX-V: KCC] we are eyes wide open to the risk/reward scenario in Mongolia, which we find compelling, exploring for the next globally significant copper discovery.

-Your readers should stay tuned for drill results, which should start arriving in 5-6 weeks’ time.
+Your readers should stay tuned for drill results, which should start arriving in about 6 weeks’ time.
 We expect results to be ongoing for the rest of the year.

 Thank you Sam, I think we covered a lot of ground.
 Bottom line, drill results will define Kincora Copper going forward, and a lot of smart money is betting on good drill results between now and year end.